IBM/applications-integration-using-ibm-cloud-pak-for-integration/README.md

 5. Click `Create`.
 ![](./images/create-secrets.png)

-**Create Client Secret**
-1. Navigate to OpenShift console (where CP4I is deployed).
-2. Click on `Workloads` -> `Secrets`.
-Select project `cp4i`.
-3. Click on `Create` -> `Key/value secret`.
-4. Fill the form as the following information:
-- Secret Name: `mq-client`.
-- Key: `tls.crt`.
-- Value: Click `Browse` and select client.crt that was generated in step [Clone the repository](#1-clone-the-repository).
-> tls.key and tls.crt will be created for mq-server, whereas, only tls.crt will be created for mq-client.

 #### 3.2 Create an instance of MQ Queue Manager
 1. Navigate to OpenShift console (where CP4I is deployed).